Database Model Usage (Laravel Style)

 );

-You may also come across scenarios where you want to update an existing model if it exists, or create a new model if it doesn't.
-You may use the updateOrCreate method to achieve this in a single, convenient step.
-Like the firstOrCreate method, updateOrCreate persists the model, so there is no need to call save():
+You may also encounter situations where you want to update an existing model or create a new one if it does not exist.
+The updateOrCreate method can accomplish this in one step.
+Similar to firstOrCreate, updateOrCreate persists the model, so there is no need to call save():

 ['departure' => 'Oakland', 'destination' => 'San Diego'],